 Starting with $V(0) \leq 1$, this implies $\exp{V(t)} \leq (1 - 1/n)^t \leq \exponential({-t/n})$.
 By Markov inequality,

 When $V(t) \leq (md/\eps^2)\exponential({-t/n})$, we use Cauchy–Schwarz inequality to bound the statistical distance between $V(t)$ and the uniform distribution

-Each vertices in the hyperedge has their own distribution $D$.
+Each vertex in the hyperedge has its own distribution $D$.
 Note that their distributions for different vertices are not independent due to the choice of $a_j, b_j$.
-It could also not be identitical due to different initial states.
+It could also not be identical due to different initial states.
 Nevertheless, each vertex is sampled independently from its own distribution $D$.

 We say that a distribution of a vertex is bad if the $(a_j,b_j)$'s are chosen in such a way that $V(t)$ for that vertex is larger than $z = (md/\eps^2)\exponential(-t/n)$.
 The probability that the $D$ is bad is at most $\eps^2/md$ (\cref{eq:markov}).
 By union bound, across the $md$ vertices in all the hyperedges, there is a distribution that is bad with probability at most $\eps^2$.
-In the case of all distributions being good, the distance from uniform for one the vertices is at most $\sqrt{nz}$.
+In the case of all distributions being good, the distance from uniform for one of the vertices is at most $\sqrt{nz}$.
 Therefore, the overall statistical distance between the product distribution and a randomly sampled hypergraph can be upperbounded by $\eps^2 + md \cdot \sqrt{nz}$

 As $m = poly(n)$ and $d = O(1)$, set $t = 8n \log (mdn/\eps) = \Theta(n \log (nm/\eps))$ to have the overall statistical distance at most $2\eps^2$.
 We can then make the statistical distance smaller than $\eps/8$ by adjusting the constant factor. \manualqed \end{proof}